lorenzo-stoakes/linux-vm-notes/oom.md

 4. If the retrieved `oom_score_adj` is set to -1000, i.e. `OOM_SCORE_ADJ_MIN`,
-   then [oom_badness()][oom_badness] returns a score of 0 - this indicates that the process is not to be killed
+   then [oom_badness()][oom_badness] returns a score of 0 - this indicates that the process is not to be chosen as victim.
+This is a means for users to completely disable OOM killing of critical processes.

 * Note that `/proc/<pid>/oom_adj` is kept around for legacy purposes only and is simply mapped to an equivalent `oom_score_adj` value.